jhds931273/hello-world/README.md

 # hello-world
 Hello World
-Just working out how to sue this thing.
+Just working out how to use this thing.